Congratulations! You’ve received your offer of admission. Here’s what you need to do next.

 Unless you are a Canadian citizen or permanent resident of Canada, you will need a valid post-secondary study permit to attend UBC for longer than six months.
 Obtaining a permit can take several months, so submit your application as soon as you accept your UBC offer.

 Take some time to read up on applying for or extending your study permit.
 If you are under 17 years of age and want to come to Canada to study without a parent or legal guardian, you must arrange for a custodian in Canada.

 UBC’s Designated Learning Institution (DLI) number

-As a Designated Learning Institution (DLI), UBC is issued the DLI number (it starts with the letter “O” and not zero) O19330231062.
-You may be asked by Citizenship and Immigration Canada (CIC) to provide UBC’s DLI number when you apply for a permit or a visa.
+As a Designated Learning Institution (DLI), UBC is issued a DLI number (it starts with the letter “O” and not zero) O19330231062.
+You may be asked by Immigration, Refugees and Citizenship Canada (IRCC) to provide UBC’s DLI number when you apply for a permit or a visa.